 - Potential conflicts and communication issues: When working with a team, there is always the potential for conflicts and communication issues.
 You may have team members with differing views on strategy or need help communicating with one another.
 These issues can impact productivity and may require you to spend time resolving conflicts.

-- Reduced autonomy and decision-making power: Having a team means you will need to share decision-making power and independence.
+- Reduced autonomy and decision-making power: Having a team means sharing decision-making power and independence.
 You may need to consult with team members before making significant decisions, which can slow down decision-making.
 You may also need to compromise on your vision or goals to accommodate the perspectives of your team members.

 These challenges can make it more difficult to run a business, particularly for small businesses with limited resources.
 However, with proper management and communication, these issues can be mitigated, and the benefits of having a team outweigh the disadvantages.